ayonli/jsext/README.md

 </script>
 ```

-### Note for Cloudflare Workers
+### Note for Cloudflare Workers and Fastly Compute

-For applications run in Cloudflare Workers, install the NPM version of this
+For applications run in Cloudflare Workers and Fastly Compute, install the NPM
-package instead of the JSR version.
+version of this package instead of the JSR version.

 ## Language-enhancing Functions